Smoke Signals (Smokey Robinson album)

-Smoke Signals is a studio album by the American singer Smokey Robinson, released in 1986 by Motown.
+Smoke Signals is the thirteenth studio album by the American musician Smokey Robinson, released in 1986 by Motown.
 "Be Kind to the Growing Mind", featuring the Temptations, encourages songwriters to avoid distasteful lyrics.
 "Hold On to Your Love" was written with Stevie Wonder.
 Robinson supported the album with a North American tour.

 Critical reception

 The Houston Chronicle wrote: "Less personal than many of his solo projects, Smoke Signals is reassuring, if not a renewal for Robinson."
 The San Diego Union-Tribune noted that Robinson "retains his inimitable sense of cheerful optimism and wholesomeness."
 The Chicago Sun-Times deemed the album "a little too much in the middle-of-the-road."